Guide to a Perfect trip in Egypt!

 Ramesses IX is considered the most successful of all the Ramesside kings in helping return some stability and power to Egypt.
 He did many things to return wealth and prosperity to the country.
 He also opened trade routes by traveling to Asia and Nubia and reinvigorated state-sponsored building by contributing to construction of the Temple at Karnak and Heliopolis.
 Very little is known about the relationship of the king with his predecessors.
 His tomb is designated as KV6.

-Tomb robbing was very common during the reign of Ramesses IX, who left behind many prosecutions of the vandals and protection about the tombs that were vulnerable.
+Tomb robbing was very common during the reign of Ramesses IX, who left behind many prosecutions of the vandals and rules about protection about the tombs that were vulnerable.
 It was during this era, that the mummies from the robbed tombs were removed and put into the royal cache of mummies located at Deir el Bahari, where they were found during the late 19th century.

 KV6 is among the first tombs in the Valley of the Kings.
 It's been open since antiquity.
 Many inscriptions have been left by ancient visitors in the tomb.
 The tomb is the burial place of the Pharaoh Ramesses IX, who ruled in the 20th Dynasty.
 The archeological findings, however, show that it was completed in a hurry, since many corners were cut after Ramesses IX's death.
 Located in the central wadi, KV6 has a total area of 105 meters and has a gate with a shallow descending ramp.
 Following this ramp therer are three stretches of corridors with four side chambers, two on both sides.
 However, none of these four chambers is finished or decorated.